Avanade/DevOpsHOL/continuous-deployment/README.md

 ### Tasks Overview: ###

-**2. Add ARM Template to Solution:** In this step, add a deployment project to the solution.
+**1. Add ARM Template to Solution:** In this step, add a deployment project to the solution.
 This will create an ARM template which will be used to create the App Service and web site in Azure for deploying the solution into.

 **2. Create Service Endpoint:** In this step, create a service endpoint in VSTS that will allow you to connect to the Azure subscription and use ARM templates to create the deployment environments.

 **3. Create a VSTS Release:** In this step, the release will be created that will configure the deployment environment in Azure and deploy the website to multiple environments.

-### II.
-Create Service Endpoint
+### I. Create Service Endpoint
 1. Open the DevOpsHOL solution, that was created in the [Getting Started](../getting-started/README.md) lab, in Visual Studio.
 Right click on the solution in Solution Explorer and choose **Add project...**

 ![](<media/CD1.png>)